OscarSantosMu/portfolio-blazor-template/README.md

 The class is in charge of making a GET Request, *here to a static file `resume.json`*, and then load its info to a component when required.

-This is handy to separe the UI from the Models and, furthermore, a frontned developer can work separately from code logic within the components.
+This is handy to separate the UI from the Models and, furthermore, a frontend developer can work separately from code logic within the components.

 ### Styling